aidanlui29/aidanlui29/README.md

 - **Athletic Scholarship Recipient** — Recognized for excellence in competitive diving, ranking in the top 5% at the state level

 ---

-> 💬 *“Reliable infrastructure keeps technology running — I aim to help build and maintain it.”*